 Rebecca is trained in a variety of holistic treatment methods and dynamic models, such as Rhythmic Movement Therapy (Level 1) and speech therapy in the pool on which she has presented on and implemented programs for children in New York City.
 Rebecca is a tinkerer and has developed adapted toys and equipment for children and young adults with movement disorders.

-In her free time, Rebecca volunteers at the Friendship Circle on the Upper East side, and serves on the Leadership Circle at the Jewish Museum.
-She volunteers with adults with developmental disabilities, working with them to develop skills to increase independence in ADL (Activities of Daily Living).
+In her free time, Rebecca volunteers with adults with developmental disabilities, working with them to develop skills to increase independence in ADL (Activities of Daily Living).
 She serves as the chair of the Early Intervention and Pediatric Dysphagia Panel for NYSSLHA (New York State Speech Language Hearing Association).
-Follow Rebecca on instagram @rebtaskslp
+She is a mom and has a little boy, Jude who she shares on her instagram @rebtaskslp

 Molly M.A.
 CCC-SLP, TSSLD, received her Master of Science from Indiana University.
 Throughout her graduate internships, she gained invaluable clinical practice in both academic and healthcare settings.
 She especially enjoyed her time in elementary schools, where she created fun and engaging activities for individuals and small groups.

 Molly has experience with adult and pediatric populations in the areas of expressive and receptive language delays and disorders, Augmentative and Alternative Communication (AAC), articulation and phonological disorders, Autism Spectrum Disorders (ASD), aphasia, cognitive communication disorders, and dysphagia.

 She currently treats toddlers through adolescent years.
-Many of the kids she works with have different types of swallowing disorders, from sensory impairments to motor disorders.
+Many of the kids she works with have different types of swallowing disorders, from sensory impairments, processing challenges, language delays to motor disorders.
 She assess, treats, and manages different types of dysphagia.
 She works with various eating challenges in the home and in the school.